 Imagick (or aka.
 ImageMagick) is a native PHP extension or module for creating, modifying, or processing images using ImageMagick API.

 Imagick is an optional but recommended PHP module for delivering better performance.
 Imagick helps to process images, convert a format to another, and do resizing base on necessity.

 How do I enable Imagick on cPanel?

-Login to cPanel and find “Select PHP Version” on the dashboard, open it, and scroll down and you will see the unchecked Imagick module, you have to checkmark on it.
+Login to cPanel and find “Select PHP Version” on the dashboard, open it, and scroll down you will see the unchecked Imagick module, you have to checkmark on it.

 Follow these simple steps and enable the Imagick module on your WordPress website.
 Imagick is an optional but important PHP module, if you don’t install it on your server, your WordPress website will still work.
-But it is recommended to have it on your server, so my suggestion is to enable it, so WordPress works seamlessly having without any performance issues.
+But it is recommended to have it on your server, so my suggestion is to enable it, so WordPress works seamlessly without any performance issues.